andreasdominik/ADoSnipsQnD/docs/src/makeskill.md

       and must be unique within your GitHub repositories.
       The example below will create a skill to control an Amazon Fire device.
       Therefore in this tutorial the name `MyFire` will be used as example.
-- *your GitHub name:* create a GitHub account in necessary.
+- *your GitHub name:* create a GitHub account if necessary.
 - *your gitHub password:* name and password are needed, because the script will initialise a new GitHub repo for the new project.

-The script `init.sh` in the directory `/bin` will create a skeleton of the new skill.
+The script `init.sh` in the directory `/bin` will create the skeleton of a new skill.
 Enter (or stay in) the directory `~/Documents/Snips/` and run the script:

 ```bash